LucasLixo/Web-Video-Player/README.md

 # Web-Video-Player

+Web Video Player is a lightweight, customizable application that allows you to easily display and control videos on your webpage.
+With its intuitive interface and seamless integration, you can easily enhance your website with video content.
-This is a web video player application that allows you to display and control videos on your web page.
-It utilizes the `<video>` tag and requires the jQuery JavaScript Library v3.7.0 to function properly.
+And it lets you display and control videos on your webpage.
+It uses the `<video>` tag and requires the ´jQuery JavaScript v3.7.0´ library to work correctly.

+## Features

+- ´Responsive Video Display´: The player provides a responsive video display area that adapts to different screen sizes, ensuring optimal viewing experience on various devices.

+- ´Playback Controls´: Easily control video playback with built-in controls, including play, pause, volume adjustment, seeking, and fullscreen mode.

+- ´Autoplay´: Configure videos to automatically start playing when the page loads, capturing visitors' attention and providing a seamless viewing experience.

+- ´Aspect Ratio Selection´: Choose from a range of predefined aspect ratios or set a custom aspect ratio to ensure videos are displayed correctly without distortion.

+- ´Customizable Appearance´: Customize the player's appearance by modifying CSS styles to match your website's design and branding.

 ## Usage

+- To use the Web Video Player in your web application, simply include the provided HTML code and ensure that the jQuery JavaScript Library v3.7.0 is properly linked.
+Then, adjust the configuration options to meet your specific requirements.

+- The Web Video Player simplifies the process of integrating videos into your website, allowing you to engage your audience and deliver compelling visual content effortlessly.

-To use the web video player in your web application, follow these steps:
+- To use the web video player in your web application, follow these steps:

 1. Include the jQuery library in your HTML file.
 You can download the jQuery library from the official website or use a CDN.
 Here's an example using the CDN: